Skip to content

 It is common commercial practice for one business to permit another to use its intellectual property in return for a fee or a reward.
 Consider Coke allowing its branding to be placed on memorabilia.
 And franchisors permitting their franchisees to use their intellectual property – this is an essential element of the franchise relationship.
 And the owners of the rights to Dora the Explorer have undoubtedly made a very pretty penny licensing the use of the intellectual property associated with the Dora brand to third parties.

-When you are purporting to license out your IP, or you are seeking the use of another company’s intellectual property for your own commercial advantage, it is invaluable to have a formal license agreement drawn up.
+When you are purporting to license out your IP, or you are seeking the use of another company’s intellectual property for your own commercial advantage, it is invaluable to have a formal licence agreement drawn up.

 What is the Relevant Law?